chhiara/Warp_V-Norm/README.md

 * A subject's fiber bundle (considered as the **moving** bundle)
 * And a healthy template bundle (considered the **fixed** bundle)

+**Important Notes:**
+*  The skeleton provided should be defined along the trajectory of the **fixed** bundle.
+* All files should be already aligned in the same space with a transformation based on corresponding anatomical images.

 ## Usage